MicrosoftDocs/microsoft-style-guide/styleguide/acronyms.md

 it out.

+**Examples**
-**Examples**</br>Conversations as a platform (CaaP) has the potential to make booking a flight as easy as sending a text message.
-Developers are also looking to CaaP to make computing more accessible to users of all abilities. </br>Learn how to connect a USB device to your Microsoft Surface.
+Conversations as a platform (CaaP) has the potential to make booking a flight as easy as sending a text message.
+Developers are also looking to CaaP to make computing more accessible to users of all abilities.
+Learn how to connect a USB device to your Microsoft Surface.

 #### Don’t introduce acronyms that are used just once